-The objective of the application is to create an architecture that simplifies motion control programming, offering fast pick & place transfers and supporting different types of motor.
+The objective of the application is to create an architecture that simplifies motion control programming, offering fast pick and place transfers and supporting different types of motor.

-The implementation that uses the Prodigy Motion Cards Stand-Alone for each of the modular units of the Pick & Place machine solves many problems.
+The implementation that uses the Prodigy Motion Cards Stand-Alone for each of the modular units of the Pick and Place machine solves many problems.

-The three axes ‘gantry’ type of the pick & place machine have both “S” ramps profiles and a feed-forward type control, allowing gentle movements and very dynamic at the same time.
+The three axes ‘gantry’ type of the pick and place machine have both “S” ramps profiles and a feed-forward type control, allowing gentle movements and very dynamic at the same time.

 The possibility to downlaoad the software in the motion control cards allows to free the host PC from the control of the individual cards, for the benefit of the overall management of the application.

 The PMD Motion library can be used to develop code that works on motion card, independently of the host PC, and allowing to dedicate the host PC to the application software for managing the machine.
 C-Motion is the basis on which the programming code is developed.